harrygraneygreen/harrygraneygreen/README.md

 #### 🔭 I’m currently working on Deep Learning and High Performance computing projects in school

-#### 😄 I love working on data science and machine learning projects using python
+#### 😄 I love using data science and machine learning to solve interesting problems.

-#### 🤔 Currently, I'm developing my web development skills and want to work on open source projects.
+#### 🤔 Currently, I'm working on my web development skills and want to work on open source projects.
 I'm interesting in the domains of technology, health, finance, music, workflows

 #### 📫 How to reach me: hddgg@icloud.com